 The cost of refining items is built into our pricing – a cost not necessary for pure coins and bars.
 You will find refining costs built into other buyers’ pricing as well.
 As we refine the items ourselves, our refining costs are close to half of those required of other local buyers.
 Even a buyer that looks to resell purchased items will only resell extremely nice pieces and the bulk of their inventory is refined in a similar manner.
 Should we find a nice piece in your load that will be worth more than gold or silver value, we will let you know and not purchase the piece if you wish.

 The reality is that Ottawa Gold is a business providing a professional service and there are costs associated with providing this service.
 These costs are built into our pricing. #1 marketing our service so that you know that it exists and will be able to take advantage of our great prices.
 If you didn’t hear about us, you would be stuck going somewhere else. #2 staffing a professional office so we are prepared to offer the service whenever you are prepared to unload your items. #3 profit for return on our investment in time and funds that are held until the end of the refining process.
-For these reasons, our payout of 70%-80% far exceeds industry standards.
+For these reasons, our payout far exceeds industry standards.
+We treat the transaction like a currency transaction rather than a cash grab.
 With the cost of refining these items and paying modest office and marketing expenses, our profit margin is small.
 Also, as a side note, the fees involved in refining items make refining inaccessible for people with only a handful of items.
 Only through dealing in large volumes does it become cost effective.
 Our prices are set so that we can offer you the highest amount for your gold and silver while still making a profit.
 We deal in large volumes, so you get the highest returns.

 How we compare to the industry